mrocklin/cmsc15200/assignments/hw5/index.md

     int size(Table t); // How many elements are in the table? void printTable(Table t); // Nicely print the table

-In a lookup table we store values.
-Each value has an associated key.
-Given a key we can retreive the associated value.
+A lookup table is a collection of key-value pairs.
+We can insert a new key-value pair with `set` and, given any key, we can easly retrieve the value.'
+In this case we will use the customer's name as the key and their full account as the value.

 *Examples:* This is, for example, how a phone book works.
 In a phone book the keys are names and the values are phone numbers.
 You supply a name and get back